-Web Services Interview questions
+Restful Web Services Interview Questions

-Best Web Services Interview questions And Answers
+Most Frequently Asked Web Services Interview questions

 Web service is a standardized way to integrate web-based applications using SOAP, XML, UDDI and WSDL open standards over an internet protocol backbone.
 After this, developers can add web services to GUI to offer specific functionality to users.

 Here are the advantages of web services:

 - Integration and interconnectivity with the legacy systems

 - SOAP web services: SOAP or Simple Object Access Protocol is based on transferring XML data as SOAP messages.